-It is a pleasure to have you join us at PIB.
-The degree of your success will depend on the effort you are willing to apply during the entire course of your training.
+We are delighted to have you join us at PIB.
+Your level of success will be directly proportional to the effort you invest throughout the duration of your training.

-Again, welcome to PIB.
-The entire staff wishes you a successful career in the beauty business world.
+Once again, welcome to PIB.
+The entire faculty extends their best wishes for a prosperous career in the beauty industry.